keralaforum2-create/KEF/replit.md

 - Space Grotesk: Accent font for headings and emphasis
 - Additional fonts loaded: Architects Daughter, DM Sans, Fira Code, Geist Mono

+## Features Implemented

+✅ Complete 6-page website with responsive design
+✅ Event registration with form validation
+✅ Contact form for inquiries
+✅ Admin dashboard to view all submissions
+✅ Mobile-responsive navigation with sheet menu
+✅ Form submission feedback with toast notifications
+✅ Data persistence with in-memory storage
+✅ SEO-optimized with proper titles and meta descriptions ✅ Accessible UI components from Shadcn/Radix

+## How to Use

+**For Users:**
+1. Visit any page via navigation links
+2. Register for the event on the Participate page
+3. Submit inquiries via the Contact page
+4. View event details on About and Sessions pages

+**For Admins:**
+1. Go to `/admin` or click "Admin" in the footer
+2. View registration count and contact message count
+3. Click "Registrations" tab to see all participant details
+4. Click "Contact Messages" tab to see all inquiries with contact information

 **Rationale**: Dependencies are carefully chosen to balance functionality, bundle size, and developer experience.
 Radix UI provides accessible foundations, while Tailwind enables rapid styling.
 Drizzle ORM offers better type safety than traditional ORMs.
 Vite and esbuild provide exceptional build performance.
 The stack is modern, well-maintained, and production-ready.

+## Recent Changes

+- Added complete 6-page website with Navigation and Footer components
+- Implemented registration form with full validation on Participate page
+- Implemented contact form with validation on Contact page
+- Created Admin dashboard page to view all registrations and submissions
+- Set up API routes for form submission handling
+- Added in-memory storage for reliable data handling
+- Added Admin link to footer for easy access